The Global Asian Leader: From Local Star to Global CXO

 Through this research, CCL takes a big leap in furthering the Asian leadership development agenda.
 The study will help Asian leaders understand critical capabilities to develop as they seek global success, and will enable global organizations to get a handle on tactics that work in developing a global Asian leadership pipeline.
 We will follow this research up with a programmatic intervention and development journey crafted especially for Asian leaders to better prepare them for global roles.

-Put Asian leaders in more equitable positions with their global peers and move them from local starts to global CXOs.
+This Asian leadership development program puts APAC executives in more equitable positions with their global peers and helps them grow the skills they need to break the bamboo ceiling.
 In this exclusive and impactful leadership program, available exclusively in the APAC region, participants take part in a leadership journey over 2 months to strengthen their leadership skills, boost personal resilience, develop greater curiosity, seek new perspectives, and expand their leadership mindset and skillset — all critical for the success of truly global Asian leaders.

 The Study in 8 Conclusions